feathersjs-ecosystem/authentication/scenarios.md

 - `Client` - A browser, mobile device, IoT device, or other server that makes requests to the your authentication server.
 - `Server` - Your server that authenticates entities, issues and verifies tokens.
 - `ClientID` - A unique client identifier that is encoded in the payload of a JWT access token.
-- `ClientSecret` - A private key shared between a client and server.
+- `ClientSecret` - A private key shared between a client and server. **Can't be used on an insecure client.
+Keep this private!**
 - `Entity` - A thing requesting API access (this could be a user, organization, device, etc.)
-- `API Key` - A unique hash that is associated to an entity (this could really be an access token)
+- `Authentication Provider` - A 3rd party authentication provider (ie. Facebook, Twitter, etc.).
+They could expect users to authenticate via OAuth1/1a/2, SAML, API Key, Username + Password, LDAP, etc.

+### Authorization
+An entity can be granted an authorization, which can contain an any types of tokens.
+I think we should norm on an access token (JWT) and a refresh token.
+The access token would have the Entity ID, Authorization ID, and the Client ID in the payload.
+These are all stored in a datastore or cache.
+This allows us to revoke tokens for an entire Entity, an individual token, or a client.

 - `Access token (JWT)` - A JWT that sent by the client in:
     - the message body on a Socket `authenticate` event; or
     - every HTTP request as an `Authorization` header.